CITY OF ELLENSBURG

 City Council will continue to meet the 1st and 3rd Monday of each month.
 These meetings are livestreamed on ECTV and recorded for viewing at a later date.

-Per Governor Inslee’s Amending Proclamation 20-05, City Council and all City board/commission meetings will not be held in-person through at least April 23.
+Per Governor Inslee’s Amending Proclamation 20-28.9, City Council and all City board/commission meetings will not be held in-person as noticed in the Governor's proclamation.
 In addition, the Proclamation limits those meetings to taking action only on issues to address necessary and routine business, and business that is in response to the COVID-19 outbreak.
 Information about how the public can attend these meetings remotely will be noted on the council meeting agenda or council calendar, as well as on the City website and through social media.

 CITY BOARDS AND COMMISSION MEETINGS